mlukasch/johnny-5-playground/README.md

 Used board:
  - Arduino Uno

 Control LEDs on Board via express app http://localhost:8080

+Next Exercises:
+- Show temperature via temperature sensor + socket.io for 2-way-communication in RT
+- Save temperature data in Firestore or/and Mongodb
+- Use RxJS for managing inc. events from Board + User